almondtools/comtemplate/README.md

 ## Planned Features

- - adhoc templates (files with implicit rule & inline imports)
+ - main templates (implicit rule signature, imports at any position of the code)
  - better error reporting
  - reflective references to variables (experimental)
  - deploy in a maven repository